wayneeseguin/graft/examples/negate/README.md

 # Negate Operator Examples

 The `negate` operator returns the logical NOT of a boolean value.
-It's the legacy operator for boolean negation (the `!` operator is preferred in the enhanced parser).
+For more concise syntax, the `!` operator is also available.

 ## Files in this directory: